mahendradwipurwanto/technofest/readme.rst

 PHP version 7.2 or newer is recommended.

-It should work on 7.2 as well, but we strongly advise you NOT to run such old versions of PHP, because of potential security and performance issues, as well as missing features.
+It should work on Codeigniter 3.x as well, but we strongly advise you NOT to run such old versions of Codeigniter, because of potential security and performance issues, as well as missing features.

 ************
 Further Development
 ************

 This project is the last and final development.
-All further development DID NOT CONTAINT new features but ONLY to fix bug and improve system!
+All further development DO NOT CONTAIN new features but ONLY to fix bug and improve system!

 New features will all deploy on NESTIVENT.ORG